Praqma/deploy2docker/blogpost.md

 # deploy2docker - A toolset to deploy docker-compose apps to a plain docker-compose server

-This mainly a CI helper / orchestrator for docker.
+This is mainly a CI helper / orchestrator for docker.
 The idea is to mimic kubernetes in terms of major components when you are not using Kubernetes for any reason.
 This tool tries to bring the **"running state"** of your docker-server to your **"desired-state"** , specified in your `docker-compose.yml` file - all using a CI pipeline - thus a **"deployer"**.

 ## Why?/Inspiration:
 I understand that Kubernetes is on the rise.
 It is the most favored platform for deploying containerized applications for last five years, and everyone is either migrating, or eager to migrate their infrastructure to Kubernetes.
 So where does docker-compose fit?
 Well, Kubernetes may be extremely popular, but entry point to Kubernetes is a bit hard.
 Also, for anyone trying to dockerize an application, or just trying a container image to see how it works, and how few containers (micro-services) would work together to solve a particular problem, **docker-compose** is the easiest tool to use.
 Also, many people have dockerized their applications, but they are not ready for Kubernetes yet.
 Some of them may have just one small server, which they use as docker host and manually run their applications - as docker-compose apps - on that server.
 For those people, ability to bring up all the docker-compose apps at the system boot time, and ability to use git+CI pipelines to deploy their code automatically on their docker host(s) is a huge benefit.

 I was in this situation about two years ago, and it inspired me to develop this tool-set.
 (For those who are wondering, I **did not** want to use terraform, ansible or any configuration management system to do this.
 Those tools make this a very complex problem.
 So, **no.**)

 In late 2018, I helped a friend of mine to dockerize his applications.
 These applications (before dockerization) used to be deployed on Linux VMs using traditional system administration methods and tools.
 Some of these applications were wordpress based websites, and some were code which his team wrote in different programming languages.
 I helped him deploy the new dockerized applications on individual docker servers.
-That is when I developed some tools to help automate many aspects of the deployment.
+That was when I developed some tools to help automate many aspects of the deployment.

 These tools were:
 * Automatic start-up of all compose applications at system boot time, *by pulling latest changes from respective git repositories*. - **docker-compose-apps.sh**